camerond/camerondaigle/posts/three-types-of-meetings.md

 call or workshop, <a href="mailto:me@camerondaigle.com">email me</a> and we can chat.

-I would also love to hear any tales of this system working well for you, or questions you have about the system, or even ways it backfired on you, so I can keep polishing this page.
+I would also love to hear any tales of this system working well for you, questions you have about the system, or even ways it backfired on you, so I can keep polishing this page.
 Email me those too!